U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 The admin page is a page accessible only to super-administrators.
 It has many functionalities including changing permissions, configuration values, and running jobs.
 Certain webpages cannot be accessed unless the current user has the required permissions.

-1. Log in as a super-admin
+1. Log in as a super-admin.

-2. Go to the profile menu and click on the "Admin Page" link
+2. Go to the profile menu and click on the "Admin Page" link.

    ![Admin Panel Link](https://user-images.githubusercontent.com/16653571/41501009-e04e9a76-71b9-11e8-958e-985f5bc7122a.png)

 #### Assign roles

-1. Navigate to the Admin page
+1. Navigate to the Admin page.

-2. Click the "ROLES" tab
+2. Click the "ROLES" tab.

    ![Admin Role Tab](https://user-images.githubusercontent.com/16653571/41501684-a543b22e-71c6-11e8-883c-cec35e32535e.png)

-3. Change the role of your username to the desired role, in this example "collection editor"
+3. Change the role of your username to the desired role, "collection editor" in this example.

    ![assignrole](https://user-images.githubusercontent.com/16653571/41503346-ff754c9e-71ee-11e8-9b72-9e16dae46418.png)

 ### About page

 The About page provides a brief overview of Oppia.
-It details the goals of the Oppia organization, credits its contributors, and provides links to guides and tutorials on how to further explore Oppia
+It details the goals of the Oppia organization, credits its contributors, and provides links to guides and tutorials on how to further explore Oppia.

-1. Click the "About Menu" button on the top right navigation bar
+1. Click the "About Menu" button on the top right navigation bar.

-2. Click on the "About Oppia" link
+2. Click on the "About Oppia" link.

    ![AboutPageLink](images/Webpage-Guide/aboutPageLink.png)